-If you’ve used a 3d printer, then it’s likely that you’ve experienced warping.
+If you’ve used a 3d printer, then it’s likely that you’ve experienced 3D print warping.
 Warping is one of the most common problems encountered in 3d printing and it’s one of the most annoying.

-It doesn’t cause a catastrophic failure of the object being printed like some other problems can.
+3D printing curling doesn’t always cause a catastrophic failure of the object being printed like some other problems can.
 However, it does cause the object to deform enough to look unacceptable and unprofessional.

 This stress is greatest at corners where two sides meet.
 There, the pulling stress exerted on both sides causes the corner of the object to deform and pull up and inward.
 The result is not pleasing to the eye and usually makes the object unusable.

 As we said, warping is one of the most common problems that occurs when 3d printing.
 The good news is that even though it can be caused for a number of reasons, it is relatively simple to prevent.
-So, let’s take a quick look at some of the ways that can help you prevent warping when you print.
+So, let’s take a quick look at some of the ways that can help you prevent print warping.

 Once upon a time, heated print beds were relatively rare.
 Because of this, printed objects tended to cool very quickly once a job was underway.
-This caused high levels of lateral stress and warping was the result.
+This caused high levels of lateral stress and ABS curling was commonplace.

 Today, most people are printing on a heated print bed.
 This causes a printed object to cool much more slowly.
 This reduces the stress caused by contraction which, in turn, helps to reduce warping.
 Heated beds are not an all-in-one solution to warping, but when used in conjunction with other preventatives, they do lower the chances that your object will warp.